-A minimum of 32 semester credit hours of approved courses and research is required for the thesis option Master of Science degree.
+A minimum of 30 semester credit hours of approved courses and research is required for the thesis option Master of Arts degree.

-A minimum of 36 semester credit hours of approved coursework is required for the non-thesis option.
+A minimum of 36 semester credit hours of approved courses is required for the non-thesis option Master of Arts degree.